Unit2795/bee-sim-knapsack/README.md

 ## Usage
 How to run and configure the project

+### Simulation Speed
+The simulation speed can be adjusted by setting the `SPEED` environment variable.
+The smallest possible value is 0, which will run the simulation instantaneously.
+The default value is 1.

+### Debugging
+When running the main script file, set the DEBUG environment variable to `1` to enable debugging output.

 ## Uses
 Additional uses of knapsack problem, especially real-world ones

 ## Next Steps
 Ways in which the depth of the simulation could be enhanced, the complexity of the problem increased, or the performance of the algorithm improved

-## Debugging
-When running the main script file, set the DEBUG environment variable to `1` to enable debugging output.